 These tools include a square face on one side of the head and a short, flat hatchet on the other.

 Carpenters often use these types of hammers to cut and nail laths for plaster.
-They ideal for demolition works, minor foundational altercation works.
+They are ideal for demolition works, and minor foundational altercation works.

 A scaling hammer is a specialty tool that carpenters use to chip away paint, rust, corrosion, limescale, or other unwanted coats from wood or stone.
 You can find manual and powered scaling tools on the market.